tim-s-ccs/ts-ccs-frontend/docs/instillation/install-using-compiled-files.md

 3. Run your application - you can check it works the same way as the CCS Design System header example, which will be added in the future, by making your screen smaller which should make the `Menu` button appear.
    You should then be able to click this button which will reveal and hide the navigation links.

-You can now get the full code for page layouts and other components by downloading and running this project as an app.
+You can now get the full code for page layouts and other components by [running this project locally](/docs/contributing/running-locally.md).
 In the future we will host these examples on the CCS Design System website.

-If the header menu does not work, you can [find out more about how to import CCS Components’ CSS and JavaScript](../guides/import-assets.md).
+If the header menu does not work, you can [find out more about how to import CCS Components’ CSS and JavaScript](/docs/guides/import-assets.md).